huzaifazahid888/huzaifazahid888.github.io/README.md

   Implemented a digital clock using STM32F103C8T6 in both delay-based and timer-interrupt-based modes.

 - [**Regulated Power Supply Design (5.9V)**](https://github.com/HUZAIFA0022/Regulated-Power-Supply)
-  Designed and simulated a regulated DC power supply
+  Designed and simulated a regulated DC power supply for 5.9V.

 ---